Step By Step Tax Filing Guide

 - GLACIER Tax Prep is a free NONRESIDENT ALIEN tax preparation software purchased by Princeton University to assist international students and scholars with non-resident tax filing responsibilities.
 As you answer the questions in GLACIER Tax Prep, it prepares the appropriate federal tax filing forms for you.

 - You may access GLACIER Tax Prep in one of two ways:

-- If you do not receive an email from Glacier with your GLACIER Tax Prep log-in information before March 15, then most likely you are not registered in Glacier.
-In that case, you should email NTCR@princeton.edu and request assistance in registering for Glacier.
+- If you do not receive an email from Glacier with your GLACIER Tax Prep log-in information before March 15, you should email NTCR@princeton.edu and request assistance in registering for Glacier.
 The subject of your email should state – GLACIER Tax Prep ACCESS.
 After you are registered in Glacier, you should receive your GLACIER Tax Prep log-in information.

 - As you answer the questions in GLACIER Tax Prep, it will determine if you are a resident or non-resident for tax filing purposes.
 If you are a NONRESIDENT ALIEN for tax filing purposes, then you may continue using GLACIER Tax Prep by answering the questions on each screen to complete your NONRESIDENT ALIEN Tax Forms.
 Most international students and scholars will fall into the NONRESIDENT ALIEN category.

 - If it is determined that you are a RESIDENT for tax filing purposes, you will not be allowed to use GLACIER Tax Prep since it is only appropriate for nonresident alien filing.
 Instead, you will need to file a U.S. RESIDENT tax return the same as American citizens.